multinetlab-amsterdam/projects/modelling_paper_2021/readme.md

 The scripts posted here were used in [papertitle]().

-For privacy reasons, we cannot share the raw data alongisde with the scripts.
+For privacy reasons, we cannot share the raw data alongisde the scripts.
 Therefore, our aim here was to post a general version of the computations, allowing readers to understand how we computed the different parts of the analysis.

 Step 1: Running the model
 - run_model.m: /Please detail here this step/